 If you are interested in knowing more about contract farming and the different models which are practiced then click here.

 The farmers were forced to grow Indigo, Opium by the Britishers.
 Indigo and opium are the commodities farmers were never happy to grow as these commodities can not be consumed like wheat and rice was grown and consumed.
 Commodities like Tea, Cotton, and Coffee were also grown by farmers, and Britishers exported them getting the best prices in the international market.

 Though the farmers were exploited by the British, the concept they used to procure the agricultural commodity was something similar to contract farming.

-At the later stage, PepsiCo sold the processing plant to Hindustan Unilever Limited (HUL) then Hindustan Lever Limited (HLL).
-And PepsiCo started contract farming of potatoes for their brand Lays and Uncle chips.
+At a later stage, PepsiCo sold the processing plant to Hindustan Unilever Limited (HUL) and then Hindustan Lever Limited (HLL).
+And PepsiCo started contract farming of potatoes for their brand Lays and Uncle Chips.